Robinhood buys Say Technologies for $140M to improve shareholder-company relations – TechCrunch

 You can see how Say and Robinhood might fit together.
 Robinhood has a huge user pool of retail investors who like to trade and invest.
 Say has the technology to connect retail investors to the companies that they own.
 With Robinhood’s database of which retail investor owns what, and Say’s communications tech, the trading platform may be able to offer a better shareholder experience than what rival platforms can offer.

-By offering a service like what Say has built to its user base, Robinhood can offer a unique twist on retail investing.
+By offering to its user base a service like what Say has built, Robinhood can offer a unique twist on retail investing.
 This feels somewhat analogous to Spotify spending heavily to procure exclusive rights to certain podcasts; such efforts differentiate Spotify from rivals despite having a commoditized core offering.
 Trading is now free in many places, so Robinhood layering specialized services on top of its investing service makes good sense, perhaps helping drive user loyalty and net new-user adds.

 Shares of Robinhood are off around 1.2% today, despite generally higher markets.
 We might say that investors were selling lightly in wake of the news, but that would be a somewhat bold read of the day’s trading.